- Admitted Students Home

 - Health Insurance

-Health care in the United States is expensive and health insurance is necessary to protect international students and scholars in case of serious problems.
-All Marquette international students with F-1 status, students and scholars with J-1 status and dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.
+Health care in the United States is expensive, and health insurance is necessary to protect international students in case of serious problems.
+All Marquette students with F-1 and J-1 visa status are required to have acceptable year-round health insurance coverage for their entire period of studies.

 Insurance Calendar and Enrollment